By the unknown street of Yangoon,

 Where labors and workers were having lunch on little stools,

-Big piles of plain rice with petty appetizer, they chewed and swallowed,
+Big piles of plain rice with petty appetizer, they chewed and

 There was no expression on their faces, to tell how it tasted,